Protein: Fish (Cod)

 - Sift together the flour, baking powder, and salt.
 Include any optional seasoning, if desired, at this point.

-- Mix in 1 ½ cups cold Guinness beer and sir until a smooth batter is formed.
+- Mix in 1 ½ cups cold Guinness beer and stir until a smooth batter is formed.
+You may need a little extra beer to reach the desired consistency, which should be similar to a pancake batter.

 Preparing the Fish